US unemployment spikes to a Depression-era level of 14.7%

 “What I can do is I’ll bring it back,” he said.
 “Those jobs will all be back, and they’ll be back very soon.
 And next year we’ll have a phenomenal year.”

-But economists increasingly worry that it will take years to recover all the jobs lost.
-The nonpartisan Congressional Budget Office expects the jobless rate to be 9.5% by the end of 2021.
+However, the nonpartisan Congressional Budget Office has projected that the jobless rate will still be 9.5% by the end of 2021.

-Minorities and poor people suffered the most from the economic shutdown.
-Job losses were especially severe for Latinos, whose unemployment rate leaped to 18.9% from 6% in March.
+The federal government is dispensing nearly $3 trillion to help households and businesses pull through the crisis, including $1,200-per-person relief checks and an extra $600 in weekly unemployment benefits.

 Though some businesses are beginning to reopen in certain states, factories, hotels, restaurants, resorts, sporting venues, movie theaters and many small businesses are still largely shuttered.